-The 2013 State Preschool Yearbook is the newest edition of our annual report profiling state-funded prekindergarten programs in the United States.
-This latest Yearbook presents data on state-funded prekindergarten during the 2012-2013 school year as well as documenting a decade of progress since the first Yearbook collected data on the 2001-2002 school year.
+The 2014 State Preschool Yearbook is the newest edition of our annual report profiling state-funded prekindergarten programs in the United States.
+This latest Yearbook presents data on state-funded prekindergarten during the 2013-2014 school year as well as documenting more than a decade of change since the first Yearbook collected data on the 2001-2002 school year.
 Tracking trends long term is key to understanding the progress of early childhood education across the country and improving educational opportunities for America’s children.
-For the first time, the Yearbook also provides narrative information on early childhood education efforts in the 10 states and the U.S. territories which do not provide state-funded pre-K. The Yearbook permits readers to assess progress and the current status of pre-K programs in each state, as differences among the states are remarkably large.
+The Yearbook also provides narrative information on early childhood education efforts in the 10 states and the U.S. territories that do not provide state-funded pre-K. The Yearbook permits readers to assess progress and the current status of pre-K programs in each state, as differences among the states are remarkably large.

-The 2013 Yearbook is organized into three major sections.
-The first section offers a summary of the data and describes national trends for enrollment in, quality of, and spending on state-funded preschool.
-The second section presents detailed profiles outlining each state's policies with respect to preschool access, quality standards, and resources for the 2012-2013 program year.
+The 2014 Yearbook is organized into three major sections.
+The first section offers a summary of the data and describes national trends in enrollment, quality standards, and spending for state-funded preschool.
+The second section presents detailed profiles outlining each state's policies with respect to preschool access, quality standards, and resources for the 2013-2014 year.
 In addition to providing basic program descriptions, these state profiles describe unique features of a state's program and recent changes that have altered the program since 2013-2014 or can be expected to alter it in future.
 Profile pages are also included for states without state-funded programs.
 A description of our methodology follows the state profiles, and the last section of the report contains appendices.
-The appendices include tables that provide the complete 2012-2013 survey data obtained from every state, as well as Head Start, child care, U.S. Census, and special education data.
+The appendices include tables that provide the complete 2013-2014 survey data obtained from every state, as well as Head Start, child care, U.S. Census, and special education data.